kozmod/oniontx/Readme.md

 }
 ```
 ---
+### Execution for different use cases
-3️⃣Execution the same transaction for different `usecases` with the same `oniontx.Transactor` instance:
+Execution the same transaction for different `usecases` with the same `oniontx.Transactor` instance:
 ```go
 package a